 The festivities actually last a month, with the kick-off taking place the last weekend in May.
 Visitors will be treated to rare and beautiful varieties of lilacs along the Millennium Lilac Trail in one of Northumberland County’s prettiest little towns.
 DYK: The staggering varieties of lilacs on display produce a feast for both the eyes and nose.
 Prepare for sensory overload, in the best way imaginable.

-The Bruce Peninsula Orchid Festival, outside of Tobermory, June 1-3
+The Bruce Peninsula Orchid Festival, outside of Tobermory, May 31-June 2

 The botanically diverse Bruce Peninsula is home to 44 species of orchids, 42 of which are native to the area, as well as rare species of daisies and irises, and old-growth cedars (oldest trees in eastern North America).
 The Bruce Peninsula National Park Visitor Centre serves as HQ (don’t miss the wine and cheese social!), offering field activities such as guided hikes and photography workshops in and around the park.

 From the imperial estates in ancient China to Kew Gardens in London, the vibrant peony has graced gardens the world over.
-Admire over 300 varieties at Oshawa’s Peony Festival in mid-June – one of Festivals and Events Ontario’s ‘Top 100’.
+Admire over 300 varieties at Oshawa’s Peony Festival in mid-June.
 A highlight will be the Canadian Peony Society’s Peony Show and Competition.
 This is serious business as the judges are permitted to ‘withhold an award if, in their opinion, the exhibit is not worthy’.

 Sakura Project image courtesy Steven Joniak, sakurainhighpark.com